 There are other features of the trail that make it unique among the Triple Crown trails.
 It climbs to the highest point of the three, which is Grays Peak in Colorado, where it reaches 14,278 feet above sea level.

 There are also fewer hikers attempting to thru-hike it.
 In 2019, the year I hiked the PCT, just 76 hikers reported completing a CDT thru-hike.
 By comparison, 966 reported completing the PCT, and 1,033 said they finished the AT.

-Because the CDT is more remote, there are longer sections of the trail that travel through wilderness.
-Although many people presume this stretches the distance between towns for resupply stops, this isn't true.
-The resupply options are about the same as on the PCT.
+Parts of the CDT are more remote than the other trails, with long sections of the trail passing through rugged and barren terrain.
+Many people presume the distance between towns is longer, making resupply stops more difficult.
+This isn't true, with resupply options about the same as on the PCT.